raspberrypilearning/321-make-mentor-guide/en/step_7.md

 + As with Design projects, the examples act as **worked examples**.
 + Creating projects that are personally relevant increases engagement and helps young people to develop their [**computing identity**](https://www.raspberrypi.org/blog/digital-divide-socioeconomic-disadvantage-computing-education/){:target="_blank"}.
 + A focus on **sharing** projects and getting **feedback** is an important aspect of **constructionism**.
-+ The **reflection** step in an Invent project encourages creators to reflect on their successes and difficulties.
++ The **Reflection** step in an Invent project encourages creators to reflect on their successes and difficulties.
 Reflection is known to make an important contribution to learning.
 + Invent projects provide an opportunity for [**culturally relevant pedagogy**](https://blog.teachcomputing.org/quick-read-culturally-relevant-pedagogy/){:target="_blank"} which values the knowledge and experiences that creators bring to their projects.
 + Invent projects draw on the ideas of [**project-based learning**](https://blog.teachcomputing.org/project-based-learning/){:target="_blank"}.